Slumdog Millionaires

 Dharavi

-After the madness of the pre-wedding celebrations on the rooftop of Ville Parle East we all had a day off on the Friday before the big day on the Saturday.
+After the madness of the pre-wedding celebrations on the rooftop of Ville Parle East we all had a day off on the Friday before the big wedding day on the Saturday.

 We got off the bus and split into 3 groups to aid our navigation through the vast urban jungle.
 First up we encountered heavier (toxic) industries such as plastic recycling and aluminium plating.
 The work conditions would give any Occupational Health Specialists an absolute fit and we were told that the workers also sleep in the factories so as best to help their meager wages go further.
 It was pretty surreal!

 As we went further in we then encountered the Tanneries and Bakeries and Potter Shops.
 Historically the Tanneries are one of the longest and most polluting industry in Dharavi as the first one was opened in 1887.
+The pottery district is called Kumbharwada is almost as old with artisans creating earthen pots that are sold all over India.
+They originally came to Dharavi from Gujarat.

 Apparently US Polo send over their leathers for the workers of Dharavi to turn into jackets which are then sold at huge margins to western consumers.
 ‘Made in America’ I think not!